ThomsonTan/Halide/README_webassembly.md

 It is very much a work-in-progress at this point; be sure to read all of the current limitations.
 Some of the most important:

-- SIMD can be enabled via Target::WasmSimd128, but is unlikely to work work (yet), as existing support in the LLVM backend and/or V8 isn't quite solid enough yet; we hope to be able to support this reliably soon.
+- SIMD can be enabled via Target::WasmSimd128, but is likely to require building with LLVM 9+ and running in V8 7.5 or later to work properly.
 - Multithreading is not yet ready to be supported -- there isn't even a Feature flag to enable it yet -- but we hope it will be soon.
 - Halide's JIT for Wasm is extremely limited and really useful only for internal testing purposes.